tomheyden/ATdIT_Gelatelli/Documentation/Installation Guide.md

 ## Installation Process
 ### ...
 * Fork the Github Repository into your own Github account.
+* It is enough to only fork the Master Branch
 * Open the forked Repository in your IDE.
 ### Set up and start the database server
 The following guide uses MariaDB.
 While any other Database Server is possible, installation steps might vary.